FourierFlows/GeophysicalFlows.jl/paper/paper.md

 output.

 `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
-This allows simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, advection etc..
+This allows simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, time-stepping etc..
 The simulations can easily be carried out on different computing architectures, selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

 Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.
 Current modules include two-dimensional (2D) flows and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
 The QG systems currently in `GeophysicalFlows.jl` extend 2D dynamics to include the leading order effects of a third dimension through planetary rotation, bathymetry/topography, surface boundary conditions, stratification and quasi-2D layering.
 A community-based